-All overseas schools, colleges and youth groups must book their visit to Churchill War Rooms in advance and pay on arrival.
+All overseas schools and colleges must book their visit to Churchill War Rooms in advance and pay on arrival.

 Check our Terms and Conditions

 So that all our visitors have a safe and enjoyable visit and we are fair to everyone;

 - students must be supervised at all times with at least one adult for every ten children

 - large groups may have to be divided.

 Before you request a visit check our current charges and cancellation policies in our Terms and Conditions.

 Once you have decided what you would like to do complete our visit request form.

 ***Due to the high level of visit requests, we are experiencing delays in our turnaround time.
 Please bear with us and we will endeavour to respond to you as soon as possible.***